DAGWorks-Inc/hamilton/docs/concepts/ui.rst

 Hamilton comes with a fully open-source UI that can be run both for local deployment and on a remote server.
 The UI consists of the following features:

-1. Telemetry for hamilton executions -- both on the history of executions and the data itself
+1. Telemetry for hamilton executions -- both on the history of executions and the data itself.
-2. A feature/artifact catalog for browsing/connecting executions of nodes -> results
+2. A feature/artifact catalog for browsing/connecting executions of nodes -> results.
-3. A DAG visualizer for exploring the DAG, looking at the code, and determining lineage
+3. A dataflow (i.e. DAG) visualizer for exploring and looking at your code, and determining lineage.
+4. A project explorer for viewing curating projects and viewing versions of your Hamilton dataflows.

 --------
 Overview